The Bankrate promise

 Wells Fargo Autograph℠ Card: Best for simple travel rewards program

 The Wells Fargo Autograph Card offers a 0 percent introductory APR for purchases for 12 months from account opening (then 19.99 percent, 24.99 percent or 29.99 percent variable).
 Additionally, you earn 3X points on restaurant, travel, gas station, transit and streaming purchases, plus 1X points for all other purchases.
-Each point is worth 1 cent each, which means 3 cents per dollar for the bonus categories.
+Points are worth 1.0 cents each, which means 3 cents per dollar for the bonus categories.
 With no annual fee, it’s a low-cost card with which you can rack up serious rewards quickly.

 If you want a simple rewards program where you have broad category coverage for everyday spending, then the Autograph card may be a great fit.